KomalMahawar/Melanoma-Detection-Assignment/README.md

   - Write your findings after the model fit, see if the issues are resolved or not?

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

+## Observations :
+- As the training accuracy increases linearly over time, where as the validation accuracy increases in training process.
+- As the training loss decreases with epochs the validation loss also decreases.
+- The plots show that training accuracy 92% and validation accuracy around 81% .
+- The difference in accuracy between training and validation accuracy is very less
+- Class rebalancing not only reduced overfitting it also improved the accuracy from 48% to 81%.

 ## Technologies Used
 - pandas - 1.3.4